 Disputes concerning children can present parents, family members and courts with some of the most challenging decisions of all.
 The Children Act 1989 is the main legislation which provides the law.
 Our experienced team can help anyone who finds themselves in conflict about children.

 In situations where there are serious concerns about child’s immediate safety and welfare, we are able to act urgently to provide them with protection through court orders.

-Our Family Law team offer a free 30 minute consultation for new clients and we offer flexible appointments that can be arranged around your work schedule.
+Our Children Law team offer a free 30 minute consultation for new clients and we offer flexible appointments that can be arranged around your work schedule.

 Q.When do I need a Child Care solicitor about my children

 A.If social workers are telling you they are worried about your children or expected baby, then you can talk to us about what might happen.
 This is so even if your child has not been born yet.

 Q.Will my children be taken away from me if a social worker takes me to court?

 A.The future care of your children is up to a judge.
 Not every child care case ends up with children staying away from their parents and/or family.
 Sometimes the application to court is not even to ask that the child should be removed into foster care.
 What happens at court depends on the facts of your case.
 You should come and talk to us as soon as possible if this is happening to you.
 We can give you advice about what might happen and often we can suggest things to do to try to make your situation better.